TortoisesSAO/CodesDevice/README.md

 ## Conclusion

 The firmware's modular design, scalability, state machine operation, and power consumption optimization collectively contribute to a robust and adaptable system.
-The ability to tailor the device's behavior based on task activation and animal behavior not only ensures efficient energy usage but also enhances the overall reliability and longevity of the device's operation.
+The ability to tailor the device's behaviour based on task activation and animal behaviour not only ensures efficient energy usage but also enhances the overall reliability and longevity of the device's operation.

-For detailed implementation guidelines and real-world use cases, consult the comprehensive documentation within the repository.
+For detailed implementation guidelines and real-world use cases, you can use the comprehensive documentation within the repository.

 # FAQ

-## There is only One firmware code and device board, how do I select my device application?
+## There is only One firmware code and device board, How do I select my device application?
 ### Hardware selection

 In the case of the hardware, you must add the required components listed in the paper in order to define your kind of device (MD, DCS or TD)